 When summer fruits are in season, homemade baked desserts are my favorite recipes to make.
 The best fresh peaches to use for cobblers or crisps are white or yellow freestone or cling-free peaches.
 They are easy to cut and separate from the pits.
 To find out which are freestone, read more about PEACH VARIETIES.

 How to Make a Cast Iron Skillet Cobbler

 To make an old-fashioned cobbler in the skillet a good quality cast iron skillet is a must.
 It will ensure even baking and the cooking times will be accurate.
 Once all your ingredients are ready including having the fruit sliced and diced, you are ready to begin making the cobbler.

 This recipe includes stovetop steps for the fruit filling and then is finished off in the oven baking it with the buttery biscuit topping.
 Begin by preheating the oven to 375° and prepping the cinnamon sugar.
-In a small bowl mix together 1 TB granulated sugar & 1/4 tsp cinnamon; set aside for later.
+In a small bowl mix together 1 TB granulated sugar & ¼ teaspoon cinnamon; set aside for later.

 Browning the Butter

-Next add the sliced peaches, quartered strawberries, vanilla, 1/2 cup brown sugar, and 2 TB of flour, tossing to combine. (if adding bourbon do so at this time) Transfer to the oven and bake for 10 minutes.
+Next it is time to add the fresh fruit to make the filling.
+Add the sliced peaches, quartered strawberries, vanilla, ½ cup brown sugar, and 2 TB of flour, tossing to combine. (if adding bourbon do so at this time) Transfer to the oven and bake for 10 minutes.

 Make the Biscuit Topping for the Fruit Cobbler